What is dermatitis herpetiformis?

-- DH patients with abnormal blood results usually proceed to have small intestinal biopsy to confirm gluten-sensitive enteropathy.
+- Dermatitis herpetiformis patients with abnormal blood results usually proceed to have a small intestinal biopsy to confirm gluten-sensitive enteropathy.

 - This is histologically characterised by small bowel villous atrophy.
 This means that instead of being highly convoluted, the lining of the intestines is smooth and flattened.

 - The bowel may appear normal because of treatment (gluten-free diet and/or medication), skip lesions (the sample was taken from an unaffected site) or the intestine may be unaffected by the disease.

 HLA haplotype, a set of DNA variations, testing may reveal HLA-DQ2 or HLA-DQ8.
 This is present in almost all patients with dermatitis herpetiformis (and coeliac disease).

 What is the treatment for dermatitis herpetiformis?

 Gluten-free diet for life is strongly recommended in patients with dermatitis herpetiformis, as it:

 - Reduces the requirement for medication to control dermatitis herpetiformis

 - Enhances nutrition and bone density

 - May reduce the risk of developing other autoimmune conditions